References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Detailed guidance on drone flying in London and other towns and cities can be found in CAP722.

-Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the UAS operator or remote pilot of an unmanned aircraft can generally be considered to be:
+Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the UA operator or remote pilot of an unmanned aircraft can generally be considered to be:

-Spectators or other people gathered for sports or other mass public events that have not been specifically established for the purpose of the UAS operation are generally not regarded as being 'under the control of the UAS operator or remote pilot'.
+Spectators or other people gathered for sports or other mass public events that have not been specifically established for the purpose of the UAS operation are generally not regarded as being 'under the control of the UA operator or remote pilot'.

 To use an example: if filming with an unmanned aircraft at a large music festival or public event, it would not be sufficient for the audience/those present to be informed of the UAS operation via a public-address system, or in advance by e-mail or text.
 Those types of communication channels do not satisfy the points above.